DavidDeeds/vsn300-pvoutput/README.md

 Features

-- Modbus TCP polling (single-phase ABB Aurora / VSN300)
+- Modbus TCP polling (VSN300) at least twice per minute to ensure new data is never missed in any one minute update cycle

-- Automatic PVOutput uploads (power W, energy Wh, voltage V, temperature °C)
+- Automatic PVOutput uploads (power W, energy Wh, voltage V, temperature °C) once per minute and only on data change to respect API rate limits

 - Auto-refresh dashboard on port 8080